 Will Fenton is the Director of Scholarly Innovation at the Library Company of Philadelphia and the Creative Director of Redrawing History: Indigenous Perspectives on Colonial America, funded by The Pew Center for Arts and Heritage.
 Will has served as the Director of the Writing Center at Fordham University Lincoln Center, Editor of Eloquentia Perfecta, and a Teaching Associate.
 He is the recipient of numerous fellowships, including the Albert M. Greenfield Foundation Fellowship (Library Company of Philadelphia), Connected Academics Fellowship (Modern Language Association), Elizabeth R. Moran Fellowship (American Philosophical Society), and a Humanities, Arts, Science, and Technology Alliance and Collaboratory Scholarship.
-His writings have appeared in American Quarterly, Common-place, Slate, Inside Higher Ed, PC Magazine, and various other academic and public platforms.
 Don't hesitate to email him to get involved in the project.

 This page has paths:

 - Jack Brubaker

 - The Congregational Diary of Lancaster Moravian Church, 27-28 December 1763 - 1